What makes our slide transfers exceptional

 If interested in a rental, please fill out our FilmFix Wolverine Rental Agreement and send it to us as an attachment via email, or 'snail mail' works too.

-The reason we bought a Wolverine
+The reason we bought a Wolverine MovieMaker-PRO

 Since we were receiving multiple inquiries asking, "Do you use a Wolverine?" to perform your transfers, we thought we had best know what type of transfer the inexpensive machine delivers.
-So we bought one -- their better model!
-The results are markedly different.
+So we bought one -- their better model.
+Our results are markedly different.
 The effort a customer needs to put forth to use the machine is also markedly different than a customer utilizing our 8mm transfer service.